 - If you have planned to move to the catchment area – plan it well ahead of time as most schools may require a minimum period of residence before the school year starts.

 - If your application gets rejected and you are confident of its validity – always appeal as the chance to win may be high enough.

 - The competition is fierce, which is an excellent reason to put on secondary school applications.

-Securing a new school place for your child could be a stressful process, but make sure you keep sanity, and don’t sacrifice your family welfare in the name of an outstanding school.
+Securing a new school place for your child could be a stressful process, but make sure you keep your sanity and don’t sacrifice your family’s welfare in the name of an outstanding school.
 A happy family and environment may shape a better future for your kid than any school may do.